aimansae/as-accordion/README.md

 git add .
 git commit -m ‘First commit’

-2. Open github and create new reposotory
+2. Open github and create new repository

 Copy the link and in terminal add:

 git remote add origin (paste the link to the Github repo here) git push origin master

-If needed Enter credentials to connect the IDE to Gthub
+If needed Enter credentials to connect the IDE to Github

 Resources found on [Youtube](https://www.youtube.com/watch?v=vbQ2bYHxxEA)